 Amelia Craver Special Lecture

-Thanks to the leadership and generosity of Amelia Craver, Genetic Counseling Class of 1988, the USC Genetic Counseling Program launched a special Challenge Grant Campaign in 2013.
-Amelia contributed $25,000 to match dollar-for-dollar donations received from alumni and friends of the Genetic Counseling Program and donations from local, statewide and national organizations.
-The 2013 Challenge Grant stimulated over $75,000 in contributions and created the official Genetic Counseling Endowment.
+Thanks to the leadership and generosity of Amelia Craver, Genetic Counseling Class of 1988, the UofSC Genetic Counseling Program has developed an Endowment to benefit the education of genetic counselors.
+In 2013, Amelia contributed $25,000 to match dollar-for-dollar donations received from alumni and friends of the Genetic Counseling Program and donations from local, statewide and national organizations.
+Her Challenge Grant stimulated over $75,000 in contributions and created the official Genetic Counseling Endowment.
+Today, the Endowment has reached over half a million dollars, a permanent investment into the future of genetic counseling.
+With this milestone reached, genetic counseling graduate students have benefited from the interest income that directly impacts their educational experience.

-As a tribute to her vision for the future, the program has created the Amelia Craver Special Lecture in Genetic Counseling.
-Each year, our students, faculty and friends of the program will benefit from a special speaker to broaden our perspectives on genetic counseling.
+Amelia Craver, MS, CGC has continued to support Endowment development.
+As a tribute to her vision for the future, the Program sponsors the Amelia Craver Special Lecture in Genetic Counseling.
+Each year, our students, faculty and friends of the UofSC Genetic Counseling Program benefit from a special speaker to broaden our perspectives on genetic counseling.

 Genetic or Genomic Counseling?
 The Opportunities and Challenges of Empowering Patients in the Era of Genome Sequencing